 BJS DESIGN STUDIO

-BJS Design Studio provides graphic design in Wake Forest, NC and the surrounding areas, including (but not limited to) Raleigh, Durham and Chapel Hill.
-First opened on January 12, 2017, it is the solo venture of owner Brian J. Schmidt, a long-time design professional and a Wake Forest resident since 2004.
-With an industry history spanning the past two decades, I am a go-to source for professional print and web design for business communications and marketing.
+BJS Design Studio provides premium graphic design in Wake Forest, NC and the surrounding areas, including (but not limited to) Raleigh, Durham and Chapel Hill.
+First opened on January 12, 2017, it is the freelance design studio of owner Brian J. Schmidt, a long-time design professional and a Wake Forest resident since 2004.
+With an industry history spanning the past two decades, I am a go-to source for professional print and web design for business communications and marketing. create. engage.

 November 1997–January 1999: